Romain Wacziarg

-Romain Wacziarg (born 1970) is an American economist.
-He is a professor of economics at the UCLA Anderson School of Management (since 2008) and holds the Hans Hufschmid Chair in Management (since 2015).
-He is also a research associate at the National Bureau of Economic Research.
-Before joining UCLA, he was on the faculty at the Stanford Graduate School of Business.
-His research interests span international economics, political economy, economic growth, and development.
+Romain Wacziarg (born 1970) is an economist who has served as a professor of economics at the UCLA Anderson School of Management since 2011, where he has also held the Hans Hufschmid Chair in Management since 2015.
+He was previously a professor of economics at the Stanford Graduate School of Business.
+His research interests span international economics, political economy, economic growth, and economic development.